New insights and perspectives on the natural gradient method: The Generalized Gauss-Newton Matrix

+There is also the issue of estimation from limited data.
 Because contributions made to the GGN for each training case and each individual component of $f(x,\theta)$ are PSD, there can be no cancellation between positive and negative/indefinite contributions.
 This means that the GGN can be more robustly estimated from subsets of the training data than the Hessian.
-By analogy, consider how it is harder to estimate the scale of the mean value of a variable when that variable can take on both positive and negative values and has a mean close to $0$.
+(By analogy, consider how much harder it is to estimate the scale of the mean value of a variable when that variable can take on both positive and negative values, and has a mean close to $0$.)
+This property also means that positive curvature from one case or component will never be cancelled out by negative curvature from another case or component.
+And if we believe that negative curvature is less trustworthy than positive curvature over larger distances, this is probably a good thing.